Third woman accuses ‘Sex and the City’ actor Chris Noth of sexual assault - NewsBreak

 Ava claims she eventually convinced Noth that they should meet up “somewhere else,” so he arranged to send a car for her, and bring her back to his apartment.
 She went home, and did not reply when he tried to contact her.

-Friends of Ava’s — including the author of the article, who claims she attended the same school as Ava — say she told them of the alleged assault immediately after it happened in 2010.3 arrests made in deaths of model, friend in LA
+Friends of Ava’s — including the author of the article, who claims she attended the same school as Ava — say she told them of the alleged assault immediately after it happened in 2010.3 arrested after apparent drug-related deaths of model, friend in LA

 Noth continues to deny these allegations, as well as those put forth by two other women who spoke with The Hollywood Reporter earlier this week.